Trump promised ‘retribution’ in his second term. His cabinet picks show he means it

 An Evangelical preacher who espouses end-times theology and has said “there’s no such thing as a Palestinian” could be the nation’s ambassador to Israel.
 A former congresswoman who secretly met with Syria’s Bashar al-Assad and has blamed US and NATO for Russia’s assault in Ukraine could direct the nation’s intelligence.
 The world’s wealthiest man will recommend drastic cuts to the government’s budget in a made-up “efficiency” agency.

-Two of his attorneys who helped him get off criminal charges have been nominated for top roles at the Department of Justice.
+Two of his attorneys who are actively overseeing his hush money case, which led to Trump’s 34 criminal convictions, have been nominated for top roles at the Department of Justice.
+The lawyer who got him “immunity” at the Supreme Court will be solicitor general.

 Trump’s first wave of cabinet nominations and White House appointments, within the week after he won the 2024 presidential election, have stunned members of Congress, veterans and active-duty service members, public health advocates and democratic advocates, who have warned for years that he is building a government of loyalists to fulfill his campaign-trail promises to deliver “retribution” by destroying the “deep state.”